pscally1005/pscally1005.github.io/_posts/meatless/2023-09-25-eggplant-salad.markdown

 - feta
 - dressing
 - lemon juice
 Description: This simple salad combined grilled or baked eggplant, canned chickpeas, and feta to make a delicious salad for lunch or as a dinner side.
-This salad also doesn't have any lettuce if you're into that.
+This salad also doesn't have any lettuce if you're into that, and uses a homemade <a href="/misc/fake-healthy-foods#salad-dressing">salad dressing</a>
 Instructions:
 - Wash the eggplant, then slice into 1/2" slices.
 Lightly salt both side, and let sit for 10 minutes on paper towels.
 Pat dry<br><br>